 It is through committed faculty and staff that CSU East Bay is able to provide a comprehensive applied learning experience for our students.
 We are gracious for their time and passion for students academic and professional success!

-If you would like to copy from this course, please email email@example.com with the following information:
+If you would like to copy from the GS Internship Course, please email email@example.com with the following information:

 (This can be found in the upper left hand corner of your course)